TITOFUNMI/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. Create a script that deletesall files in the current working directory taht end with the character ~ Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 18. Write a command that lists all the files and directories of the current diectory, separated by commas(,).
+19. Create a amgic file school.mgc that can be used with the command file to detect School data files.
+School data files always conatin the string SCHOOL at offset 0.